Présentation

 • To encourage biologists to integrate quantitative models into their research

-(EN) The Qbio programm organise monthly progress reports where early career scientists (PhD, postdoc) present ongoing projects at the interface between biology, physics and/or mathematics in an informal setting.
+The Qbio programm organise monthly progress reports where early career scientists (PhD, postdoc) present ongoing projects at the interface between biology, physics and/or mathematics in an informal setting.
 The primary aim is to foster interactions on the campus.
-The meetings currently take place online on Thursdays at 2pm.
+The meetings currently take place online and on site on Thursdays at 2pm every month.
 Contact the organisers if you would like to join.

 Images & Médias